sav-che/TL-2/Authors/Best, George Newton {std. Best}.md

-> [!cite] BHL link: this entry starts at [page 145](https://www.biodiversitylibrary.org/item/103859#page/155/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 145](https://www.biodiversitylibrary.org/page/33265342) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Best, George Newton (1846-1926), American physician and bryologist, New Jersey born, school teacher 1867-1870 in the region of Pittstown, N.J., teacher in natural sciences and mathematics in Rugby Academy 1872-1873, graduated from the Medical Dept. University of Pennsylvania 1875, practicing physician at Rosemont, New Jersey 1875-1926. (*Best*).
+Best, George Newton (1846-1926), American physician and bryologist, New Jersey born, school teacher 1867-1870 in the region of Pittstown, N.J., teacher in natural sciences and mathematics in Rugby Academy 1872-1873, graduated from the Medical Dept. University of Pennsylvania 1875, practicing physician at Rosemont, New Jersey 1875-1926.
+**Abbreviated name**: *Best*

 #### Herbarium and types